quantumJLBass/boa-fraud/profiles/addresses/US/STATES/MONTANA/26 W 6TH AVE, HELENA, MT, 59624-1691/26 W 6TH AVE, HELENA, MT, 59624-1691.md

 
 
 2 months ago
 These people are thieves.
 They are happy to engage in shady collection practices for east coast clients not bothering to check and see if the statute of limitations has been met, if people have been served with a chance to respond, or if there are circumstances requiring the common courtesy of a phone call or letter.
-Happy to levy bank accounts and clear out your funds with NO warning whatsoever and then “give you the opportunity to dispute”.
+Happy to levy bank accounts and clear out your funds with NO warning whatsoever and then "give you the opportunity to dispute".
 They are credits to their profession.
-Which ain’t saying a lot.
+Which ain't saying a lot.

 
 Like